Empire AI Cluster Information¶

 If you were not awarded an allocation in this round, don't be discouraged!
 There were many more proposals than the system can support.
 It is the intention of the teams at CCR and the Institute for Artificial Intelligence & Data Science (IAD) to help you and your research group prepare for the next round of proposals.
 In the coming months, your group should work to enhance your workflow in CCR's HPC environment so that you will be better prepared for the next call for Empire AI proposals.
 If your research group does not have access to CCR, please start by creating up your accounts.
 The PI of the group should then create a project and request allocations in the CCR allocations portal, ColdFront.
 After access is granted, we recommend reviewing the many training and documentation resources provided by the CCR support team.
 To request a meeting with CCR's research computing & data science facilitators to discuss your group's computing needs, please fill out the CCR Consultation form.

 CCR staff are equipped to create accounts on the Empire AI cluster for approved PIs and members of their research groups.
-Please submit a ticket to CCR Help to request account creation for your group.
-Once the Beta cluster is available for users, CCR will invite research groups to an onboarding workshop.
+Please submit a ticket to Empire AI to request account creation for your group.

 Once the PI of the project has access to EAI, they may request additional accounts for their students and collaborators.
 DO NOT SHARE ACCOUNTS.
-Submit a ticket to the CCR Help and include the person's full name, institutional email address, and cell phone number.
-External collaborators are not permitted access the the Empire AI clusters.
+Submit a ticket to the Empire AI and include the person's full name, institutional email address, and cell phone number.
+External collaborators are not permitted access to the Empire AI clusters.

 You will receive an notification when your account is ready.
 Please follow EAI's account activation instructions to properly setup your account.